 Lowery C. “Pop” Mounger Pool

-If you want to be outdoors, Seattle’s two outdoor public pools offer swim lessons during the summer months (the pool usually opens mid-May).
+If you want to be outdoors, Seattle’s two outdoor public pools offer swim lessons during the summer months (the pools opens May 11, 2019).
 Mounger Pool has age-based lessons for tots ages six months to four years old as well as lessons for three-year-olds, kinder kids (ages 4-5) and beginning and advanced youth.
 Mounger also has the Little Pool, which is a great place to introduce your little tadpoles to the water, and a fun water slide for older swimmers.

 Cost: Varies with level and number of sessions.
 5-10 week sessions available.
 View their summer swim lesson brochure online.

 2535 32nd Ave.
 W.